Escape to the mystery and isolated splendour of Ireland’s West Coast.

 Today, you explore the Ring of Kerry, a spectacular route through some of Ireland’s most visually spectacular areas.

-You head out in the morning, stopping first at Ireland’s highest mountain, Carrauntoohil.
-After snapping some shots of its rugged majesty, you join the scenic coast road through Glenbeigh and Kells on the way to Cahersiveen.
+You head out in the morning, navigating the roads about the valleys, towns, and villages, and through the foothills of the Macgillycuddy's Reeks, home to Ireland's highest mount, Carrauntoohil.
+Next you join the scenic coast road through Glenbeigh and Kells on the way to Cahersiveen.
 Possible stops include the site of “The Liberator of Ireland” Daniel O’Connell’s birthplace and an impressive ring fort outside Portmagee.

 You stop for lunch in the quaint fishing village of Portmagee.
 Alternatively, you can have a quick snack and head to the island of Valentia for a visit to the Skellig Experience.
 This excursion teaches you about the ancient community of monks who made the outcrop of rocky islands their home.